 - Research suggests that young people’s knowledge of parents’ involvement in their internet use can be a protective factor.
-Depending on what is agreed between you and your child, you could arrange to be connected via social media (e.g. become Facebook friends) or agree to check their profile regularly.
+Depending on what is agreed between you and your child, you could arrange to be connected via social media (eg: become Facebook friends) or agree to check their profile regularly.
 Turn on the parental controls for your internet service provider, network provider and on the device itself.
 Remember to do this for devices in the family home and those that your child has individual access to (such as mobiles or tablets).
-For help on how to do this for the individual item, see our article on filters.

 Talk to your child’s school